akhilsaini/aws-csa-2017/README.md

 ## Redshift

+Amazon Redshift is a fast and powerful, fully managed, peta-byte scale data warehouse service in the cloud.
+Customers can start small for just $0.25/hour with no commitment or upfront costs and scale to a petabyte or more for $1000/terabyte per year, less than a tenth of most other data warehousing solutions.
 Petabyte scale DW solution in cloud.
-Used for OLAP – sum of various columns and joining the data.
+Used for OLAP(Online Analytics Processing) – sum of various columns and joining the data.
+Data warehousing databases use different type of architecture both from a database perspective and infrastructure layer.

 ### Configurations

+  - Single Node
-  - Single Node – 160 GB.
+    - 160 GB.
 Used by Small and Medium Size businesses.
+  - Multi-Node

-  - Multi-Node – Leader Node (handles all incoming connections & receives queries) & compute Node (store data and perform queries and computations – up to 128 Compute Nodes)
+    - Leader Node (handles all incoming connections & receives queries)
+    - compute Node (store data and perform queries and computations – up to 128 Compute Nodes)

 ### Performance

   - Redshift is 10 times faster than usual OLAP systems.

-  - It uses Columnar Data Store.
-Columnar data is stored sequentially on storage system.
-Hence low I/O required – improving performance.
+  - It uses **Columnar Data Storage**.
+Instead of storing data as a series of rows, Amazon RedShift organizes the data by column.
+Unlike row-based systems, which are ideal for transaction processing, column based systems are ideal for data warehousing and analytics, where queries often involve aggregates performed over large data sets.
+Since only the columns involved in the queries are processed and Columnar data is stored sequentially on storage media, column based systems require far fewer I/Os, greatly improving performance.

-  - Advanced Compression (easier to do it via Columns instead of via Rows – which have different data types).
+  - **Advanced Compression** (easier to do it via Columns instead of via Rows – which have different data types).
 Columns have similar type of data.
 Doesn’t use indexes and views – hence less storage required.

-  - Based on data, appropriate data compression scheme is used.

-  - Allows for massive parallel processing
+When loading data into an empty table, Amazon Redshift automatically samples your data and selects the most appropriate compression scheme.
+  - **Massive Parallel Processing (MPP)** : Allows for MPP.
+Amazon Redshift automatically distributes data and query load across all nodes.
+Amazon Redshift makes it easy to add nodes to your data warehouse and enables you to maintain fast query performance as your data warehouse grows.

-### Pricing
+### Pricing : Based on 3 things.

-  - Based on Compute Node hours (compute node only – no leader node).
+  - Based on **Compute Node hours** : Total number of hours you run across all your compute nodes for the billing period.
+You are billed for 1 Unit/Node/Hour, so a 3-Node data warehouse cluster running persistently for an entire month would incur 2,160 instance hours.
+You will not be charged for leader node hours; Only compute nodes will incur changes.s (compute node only – no leader node).
+  - Based on **Backup**

-  - Backup and Data Transfer (only within VPC)
+  - Based on **Data Transfer** (only within VPC, not outside it).

 ### Security

-  - Transit encrypted via SSL,
+  - Transit encrypted via SSL.
   - At rest using AES-256 encryption
+  - By default Redshift takes care of Key Management
+    - You can use your own HSM.

-  - Can use your own HSM or default AWSK Key management.
+    - You can use your default AWS Key management.

 ### Availability

+  - Not exactly designed for Multi-AZs.
+  - Not Multi-AZs.
+  - Currently only available in 1 AZ.
-Not Multi-AZs.
-Can restore snapshots
+  - Can restore snapshots to new AZs in the event of an outage.

-Exam Tips – Database warehousing service, cheap, faster.
+**Exam Tips** – Database warehousing service, cheap, faster, popular.
 Best seller AWS Service.
 Speed achieved due to columnar storage.
 And Data stored sequentially on disk – hence faster.

 ## ElastiCache